southcarolinaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 You may respond to the citation by the court appearance date by performing either option, or there may be added consequences, including a license suspension and a bench warrant for your arrest.
 It is prudent to consult the services of an attorney before making a choice.

-In the state of South Carolina, choosing to pay the fine is viewed as a conviction.
+Choosing to pay the fine is viewed as a conviction in South Carolina.
 Accordingly, you may forgo any other options and accept the penalties issued by the court.
-These can include fines, court fees, and surcharges, points on your driving record, and possible jail time, depending on the severity of the offense.
+These can include fines, court fees, surcharges, points on your driving record, and possible jail time, depending on the severity of the offense.
 The added points on your record can lead to suspension of your driving license and increased insurance premiums.

-If the ticket indicates a court appearance is required, the motorist may appear in court on the scheduled date and time.
+If the ticket indicates a court appearance is required, the motorist may appear on the scheduled date and time.
 If unable, the defendants may inform the court and reschedule a new date before this day.
-At the hearing, you may enter your plea, and you may be expected to pay your fines and other additional penalties that might accrue.
+At the hearing, you may enter your plea and be expected to pay your fines and any additional penalties that might accrue.

 If the ticket does not require a court appearance, then you can pay the fine